alchemy-web-bootcamp-spring-2019/bootcamp-prep/class03-tdd-fizzbuzz-1/fizz-buzz.md

 fizz-buzz
 ===

-TDD a pure function that takes a integer number and returns a string of all numbers up to and including the supplied number, except:
+TDD a pure function that takes an integer and returns a string of all numbers up to and including the supplied number, except:

 1. Numbers evenly divisable by 3 should be replace with `Fizz`
 1. Numbers evenly divisable by 5 should be replace with `Bizz`